fassko/fassko.github.io/_posts/2020-09-26-custom-font-dynamic-type.md

 ## TL;DR

-Supporting Dynamic Type with custom font might sound like a tricky task to do.
-Actually, it is a quite straightforward task.
+Supporting Dynamic Type with custom font might sound like a tricky task to do, but it doesn't have to be.
 Using the `UIFontMetrics` utility object we can scale our custom font according to what the user has specified in text size or accessibility settings.

 ## Links